The SharePoint PnP Provisioning Service lets you add samples, templates and solutions to your Office 365 tenant.

 I just created an app catalog to my tenant, but having challenges with the service

 It can take up to 20-30 minutes for the app catalog creation to be fully completed.
-Please try again after a while and if the issue continues, please report that using the sp-dev-docs issue list.
+Please try again after a while and if the issue continues, please report that using the sp-provisioning-services issue list.